 Our goal is to summarise as much as you might want to know about the different considerations for each of these electric cars and who they may be useful for.
 That said, we’re not qualified car reviewers, so full reviews of these models, we’ve included the best links and video for reviews that we could find.

-That said, I own a 2015 BMW i3 60Ah and am more than happy to answer any questions and express my personal opinion on the car in the comments.
+I’ve previously owned a 2015 BMW i3 60Ah, and now run a 2018 BMW i3s, and am more than happy to answer any questions on the car in the comments.

 What’s interesting about the BMW i3?